AliMohamed-SE/Hospital_System_App/README.md

 👉 **Add/Remove/Update Departments from Admin Side**: Administrators have the ability to add/remove/update departments as needed.

 👉 **Add/Remove/Update Radiology & Lab Tests Available from Admin Side**: Administrators have the ability to add/remove/update Radiology & Lab Tests available as needed.

-👉 **Filter doctors by department**: Patients have the ability to filter doctors according to the department they need.